 Founded in 1852 as a replacement for Meadville’s older burial ground, Greendale Cemetery was a civic project chartered by private citizens but administered by an independent board.
 The first superintendent, Herman Leo, began laying out plots, drives, and walks in 1854.
 He created winding, park-like drives among the 85 acres of sloping hills, in keeping with the design concepts of the Rural Cemetery movement.
 Within two years, a house was constructed for the caretaker, and other major construction projects would follow over the next two decades.

-In 1875 Herman Munz, a landscape gardener and horticulturist, was engaged as the third Superintendent.
+In 1875 Herman Munz, a landscape gardener and horticulturist, was engaged as the third superintendent.
 During his tenure, Munz planted hundreds of flowering shrubs and trees, including oaks and rhododendrons.
-Today the 200-acre cemetery is home to over 1500 rhododendrons (predominantly Rhododendron catawbiense).
-The landscape also includes a deep ravine that runs through the cemetery, with picturesque paths that offer visitors access to virgin growth hardwoods and ancient hemlock trees.
+Today, the 200-acre cemetery is home to more than 1,500 rhododendrons (predominantly Rhododendron catawbiense).
+The landscape also includes a deep ravine and picturesque paths that offer visitors access to virgin-growth hardwoods and ancient hemlock trees.